 The Company is obligated to reimburse The Broad Institute, Inc. ("Broad") and the President and Fellows of Harvard College ("Harvard") for expenses incurred by each of them associated with the prosecution and maintenance of the patent rights that the Company licenses from them pursuant to the license agreement by and among the Company, Broad and Harvard, including the interference and opposition proceedings involving patents licensed to the Company under the license agreement, and other license agreements between the Company and Broad.
 As such, the Company anticipates that it has a substantial commitment in connection with these proceedings until such time as these proceedings have been resolved, but the amount of such commitment is not determinable.
-The Company incurred an aggregate of \$4.6 million and \$4.0 million in expense for reimbursement under such license agreements during the three months ended March 31, 2018 and 2017, respectively.
+During the three and nine months ended September 30, 2018, the Company recognized \$2.9 million and \$11.0 million in expense for such reimbursement, respectively.
+During the three and nine months ended September 30, 2017, the Company recognized \$5.1 million and \$13.0 million in expense for such reimbursement, respectively.